cornernote/yii-audit-module/README.md

 ## Features

+### Visitor Request Tracking

 - Track site activity including everything you need to know about the request.
+- The error handler will automatically create an AuditRequest record for each visitor hit.
+- When the application ends it will update the AuditRequest with memory and time information.

+Tracks the following information:

+- Links - Requested URL, referring URL, redirecting to URL (read from the headers at the end of the application)
+- User - Visitors IP Address and logged in user's ID
+- Superglobals - ($_GET/$_POST/$_SESSION/$_FILES/$_COOKIE), the arrays are serialized then compressed using gzip
+- Timers - Start and end times of the application
+- Memory - Memory usage and peak memory usage

+### Model Field Tracking

 - Track data changes to your model data and relate those changes to an AuditRequest.
+- Performs multiple inserts in a single query with `CDbCommandBuilder::createMultipleInsertCommand()`.
+- Provides views that can be rendered into your application to show changed fields for your model.

+### Error Tracking

 - Full error stack dump is saved, even in live mode.
 - Catches all errors, including fatal errors.
 - View all the collected data from the module interface.